1942: A Love Story: Filming

 Principal photography for the film, being handled by Binod Pradhan, took place mainly at various locations in Himachal Pradesh, including the district Chamba, Dalhousie, Khajjiar and the Kalatop Sanctuary to depict pre-independence India.
 An artificial set resembling Dalhousie was created in the Mumbai Filmcity, since it was an expensive proposition to take the entire cast and crew there.
-It was erected by art director Nitin Desai with a cost of ₹80 lakhs.
-According to Desai, many people told Chopra not to give chance to him, as he was a newcomer; yet Chopra had full faith on him.
+It was erected by art director Nitin Desai at a cost of ₹80 lakhs.
+According to Desai, many people told Chopra not to hire him, as he was a newcomer; yet Chopra had full faith in him.

 Music

-The film score was composed by Manohari Singh and Babloo Chakravorty while the film's original songs were composed by R. D. Burman, who died before the release of the film, with lyrics by Javed Akhtar.
-R. D. Burman won his last Filmfare Award for Best Music Director and Javed Akthar bagged the Filmfare Award for Best Lyricist for "Ek Ladki Ko Dekha To".
-Kumar Sanu won his 5th consecutive Filmfare Award for Best Male Playback Singer for "Ek Ladki Ko Dekha To" and Kavita Krishnamurthy won the Filmfare Award for Best Female Playback Singer for "Pyar Hua Chupke Se", the first of her hat-trick feat.
+The music composer of the film was R. D. Burman who died before the release of the film, with lyrics by Javed Akhtar.
+The background score was by Manohari Singh and Babloo Chakraborty.
+R. D. won his last Filmfare Award for Best Music Director and Javed Akthar bagged his first Filmfare Award for Best Lyricist for "Ek Ladki Ko Dekha".
+Kumar Sanu won his 5th consecutive and the last Filmfare Award for Best Male Playback Singer for "Ek Ladki Ko Dekha" and Kavita Krishnamurthy won the Filmfare Award for Best Female Playback Singer for "Pyar Hua Chupke Se", the first of her hat-trick feat.
+The soundtrack was #13 on the list of "100 Greatest Bollywood Soundtracks of All Time", as compiled by Planet Bollywood.
 The music in the introduction of the film is from Gustav Holst's The Planets - Mars the bringer of war.
+RD Burman passed away before the completion of the music of the film as a result the female version of the song Kuch na Kaho was re-recorded in the voice of Lata Mangeshkar as tribute to the late composer whereas Kavita Krishnamurthy had already provided her vocals for a copy of the song.
+According to Box Office India, with around 35,00,000 units sold, this film's soundtrack was the year's third highest-selling album, behind Hum Aapke Hain Koun..! and Mohra.